Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 - Sound

-With regards to sound, the situation is different.
-If you have an external sound card, then just download the drivers for it from the manufacturer's website (analogue devices, such as mixing consoles, do not require drivers and start up immediately).
-For an onboard sound card, use one of these kexts:
+When it comes to sound, the situation is different.
+If you have an external sound card, then simply download the drivers for it from the manufacturer’s website (analog devices, such as mixing consoles, do not require drivers and start up immediately).
+For a built-in sound card, use one of these kexts:

 Regarding AppleHDA